myfoxx/deduplica/README.md

 ## Usage

 Run the script from the command line.
+The [db_file] parameter is optional.
+If it is not specified at the first run of the script, the DB "myfile.db" is created and used by default.
+It is possible to create more DB depending on the case and the needs, giving the possibility to have different DB depending on the use cases.
 Here are the available commands:

 1. **Create Database (`create-db`)**
    - `python deduplica.py create-db [db_file]`